Design history · Contemporary ornamental typography

 Biography

 Marian Bantjes was born in Canada in 1963.
 She trained not as a graphic designer but as a book typesetter — working in the pre-digital and early-digital typography shops of Vancouver through the 1980s, where she learned the craft from production practice rather than from art school.
-She has repeatedly credited this route as the single most formative fact of her career: typesetting taught her the grid before she ever thought about breaking it.
+She has credited this route as formative: typesetting taught her the grid before she ever thought about breaking it.

 From 1994 to 2003 she was a partner in Digitopolis, a Vancouver graphic-design studio, working on conventional identity, publication and promotional design.
-She co-owned the business for nine years before selling her share, moving to Bowen Island off the British Columbian coast, and reconstituting herself as an independent graphic artist rather than a graphic designer — a distinction she has defended in every subsequent interview.
+She co-owned the business for nine years before selling her share, moving to Bowen Island off the British Columbian coast, and setting up as an independent graphic artist rather than a graphic designer — a distinction she has defended in every subsequent interview.

 Her independent practice from 2003 onward refused the studio model entirely: no staff, no office, direct client work from a home studio.
-The early Bowen Island work was almost entirely hand-drawn ornamental typography — pen, ink, scanner — aimed at editorial clients (Print, Eye, Wired, The New York Times Op-Ed) who wanted something that no Adobe Illustrator combination could produce.
+The early Bowen Island work was almost entirely hand-drawn ornamental typography — pen, ink, scanner — aimed at editorial clients (Print, Eye, Wired, Communication Arts) who wanted something that no Adobe Illustrator combination could produce.

 The 2007 Saks Fifth Avenue identity, commissioned by Michael Bierut at Pentagram, was the work that moved her from editorial-designer respect to identity-designer visibility.
 Her 2010 TED talk — “Intricate Beauty by Design” — and the companion book I Wonder established ornamental typography as a legitimate contemporary category after a century of modernist rejection.